jbryer/DATA606Fall2020/content/course-overview/software.md

 weight = 4
 +++

+### Computer Hardware

+This course will make extensive use of the R statistical language.
+You are expected to have a computer sufficient to run this the software listed below.
+The software will run on most platforms so a Mac or PC (running Windows or Linux) will work fine.
+I recommend having at least 16GBs of RAM.

 ### R and RStudio

 We will make use of [R](http://r-project.org), an open source statistics program and language.
 Be sure to [install R](http://cran.r-project.org/) and [RStudio](http://rstudio.com) on your own computers within the first few days of the class.